atsao/flix/README.md

 The following **optional** features are implemented:

 - [x] Add a tab bar for **Now Playing** and **Top Rated** movies.
-- [ ] Implement segmented control to switch between list view and grid view.
+- [x] Implement segmented control to switch between list view and grid view.
 - [ ] Add a search bar.
-- [ ] All images fade in.
+- [x] All images fade in.
-- [ ] For the large poster, load the low-res image first, switch to high-res when complete.
+- [x] For the large poster, load the low-res image first, switch to high-res when complete.
 - [ ] Customize the highlight and selection effect of the cell.
 - [ ] Customize the navigation bar.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Animate the showing/hiding of the Network error

 ## Video Walkthrough